 - Contribute to your community

 Sustaining mental health requires time and effort.
-The more you invest in your mental health, the stronger it will become.
+The more you invest in your mental health, the better you become.
+Attitude is everything!

 What’s positive psychology?

 It’s the scientific study of the strengths that enable individuals and communities to thrive.
-The field is founded on the belief that people want to lead meaningful and fulfilling lives, to cultivate what is best within themselves, and to enhance their experiences of love, work, and play.
+It’s founded on the belief that people want to lead meaningful and fulfilling lives, to cultivate what is best within themselves, and to enhance their experiences of love, work, and play.

-The term positive psychology is a broad one, encompassing a variety of techniques that encourage people to identify and further develop their own positive emotions, experiences, and character traits.
-In many ways, positive psychology builds on key tenets of humanistic psychology.
+The term positive psychology is a broad one, encompassing several techniques that encourage people to identify and further develop their own positive emotions, experiences, and character traits.

 Dr. Martin Seligman, the founder of positive psychology, has described its core philosophy as a BUILD WHAT’S STRONG approach that can supplement the FIX WHAT’S WRONG approach of psychological therapies.